-Learn the story of Malta’s history as told through the museums prehistoric collection.
+You can learn the story of Malta’s history, which is told through the museums prehistoric collection.
 There are finds here going back 7000 years.
 Moreover there is a display here of relics from the megalithic temples including the headless fat statues found at Tarxien Temples.

 Featuring gilded boxes and the plushest of seats, Manoel Theatre is one of the oldest theatres in Europe.
 It was commissioned in 1731 by a grandmaster of the Knight of Malta.

 Watching a performance from one of Valletta’s oldest historical monuments ranks up there with one of the best things to do in Malta.
-Also, If you’re around in January it is here where the esteemed Baroque Festival is hosted.
+Also, If you’re around in January, this is where where the esteemed Baroque Festival is hosted.